The 6 Best Envelope Filter Pedals (2023)

 The overall layout of this pedal looks pretty typical.
 You can find a couple of knobs and switches, but each one comes with a specially assigned task.
 Things are pretty simple and dialing great tones is pretty easy with this unit.

 The first knob you will see is a Gain control, which lets you control the input level.
 The Peak knob is far more interesting, controls the actual effect, so you can go from super deep to super warm to super bright tones.
 Also, you can find the Direction switch from the side, which completely changes the character of the pedal.

-The pedal features true bypass and it is completely manufacturer in the USA.
+The pedal features a true bypass and it is completely manufactured in the USA.
 The power source is sold separately.

 The Robotalk 2 is a powerful unit, which practically packs two pedals into a single housing.
-Still, we are talking about the same effect, but with completely different characters.
-So, we are actually talking about two channels of the same unit.
+Still, I am talking about the same effect, but with completely different characters.
+So, I’m actually talking about two channels of the same unit.